Rishabh-10/chat-app-go/README.md

 go run main.go
 ```

+Start the UI using liveServer or directly open the register.html file on chrome
+- Enter your username to register
+- Now you can send messages to the hub
+- You can open one more window to mimic some other user

 ## Additional Tools

 To test the app you would require a websocket tool as curl is not sufficient for a full websocket connection